What is an Inductive Sensor?

 Schematic diagram of three-stage solenoid differential transformer

-Two secondary windings with the same number of turns are connected in the reverse series.
-When the primary windings are applied with an excitation voltage, the induction potential will be generated in the two secondary windings according to the principle of transformer action.
+Two secondary windings with identical numbers of turns are connected in reverse series.
+When excitation voltage is applied to the primary windings, induced potential is generated in both secondary windings according to the principle of transformer action.

-When the active armature is in the initial equilibrium position, the output voltage is zero if the structure of the transformer is guaranteed to be completely symmetrical.
+When the movable armature is at the initial equilibrium position (null position), the output voltage is zero if the transformer structure is perfectly symmetrical.

-When the active armature moves towards a secondary coil, the magnetic flux in the secondary coil increases, making its induction potential increase.
-The differential transformer has an output voltage, and its value reflects the displacement of the active armature.
+When the movable armature moves toward one secondary coil, the magnetic flux in that secondary coil increases, causing its induced potential to increase while the other decreases.
+The differential transformer produces an output voltage whose magnitude reflects the displacement of the movable armature, and whose phase indicates the direction of displacement.

-The output voltage curve of the three-stage solenoid differential transformer is shown in the figure.
+The output voltage curve of the three-stage solenoid differential transformer is shown in the figure below.

 Output voltage curve of the differential transformer